penpot/penpot-docs/technical-guide/plugins/getting-started.md

 ### Step 1.
 Penpot

-For testing purposes we have enabled the plugins system in https://early.penpot.dev.
+For testing purposes we have enabled the plugins system in <a target="_blank" href="https://early.penpot.dev">https://early.penpot.dev</a>.
 Just keep in mind that this is a demo service.

 ### Step 2.
 Installation